 Don’t let barbecue season lure you away from more gourmet food.
-There’s no need to wait till the next holiday season to eat foie gras!
+There’s no need to wait until the next holiday season to eat foie gras!
 Washed down with some chilled dessert wine, it makes a lovely snack on a warm afternoon.

-This recipe makes a large terrine, but you can easily half the proportions and use a smaller mold.
-Make sure you buy fresh, Grade A, whole foie gras.
+Hungary is the world’s second-largest producer of foie gras (Bulgaria is the third-largest).
+While their production is mostly from goose liver, in the United States duck liver is the norm, and about 99% of it is produced in the Hudson Valley.
+I usually get mine from D’Artagnan.
+Make sure you buy fresh, grade A, whole foie gras.
 Frozen foie gras will result in a soggy texture — as if your terrine had been pre-chewed — and is a complete waste of your time and money.

 Duck foie gras terrine

-Yields about 12 servings
+Yields about 6 servings

 1 pinch nutmeg